Irene (play): Critical response

 F. R. Leavis argued that Boswell's criticisms of the play – "that [Johnson] has no sense of the theatre, and worse, cannot present or conceive his themes dramatically" – were "obvious", and that Irene was a failure because Johnson's best poetry (such as The Vanity of Human Wishes) was "a poetry of statement, exposition and reflection: nothing could be remoter from the Shakespearean use of language [...] than the Johnsonian."
 Like Eliot, Leavis suggested that the play might have been better if Johnson had not been determined to write it in blank verse:He is clearly determined that his verse shall not be changed into the 'periods of a declaimer', and that it shall not be said that the audience cannot easily perceive 'where the lines end or begin' (see his remarks on blank-verse in the Life of Milton).
 In couplets, of course, he couldn't have written so dismally.
 With the absence of rhyme and of the movement goes the absence of wit.
 And without the wit he is without the Johnsonian weight.
 Johnson biographer Walter Jackson Bate has attempted to defend Irene, arguing that the work is considered bad because the reader cannot help being aware that "it is by one of the masters of English prose style (who also had a powerful command of one kind of poetic style), and it is also by one of the supreme critics of literature in whatever language".
-Bate claims that if contemporary readers were able to encounter the play without knowing who had written it, "it would not seem too bad"; but since we cannot forget Johnson's achievements in other fields of literature, reading Irene is an especially depressing experience: "the heart begins after a while to sink except in the most resolute Johnsonian, and sometimes even then."
+Bate claims that if contemporary readers were able to encounter the play without knowing who had written it, "it would not seem too bad"; but that Irene was of poor quality when compared to Johnson's other literary achievements: "the heart begins after a while to sink except in the most resolute Johnsonian, and sometimes even then."